GabyUSTC/LDS-paper/README.md

 # LDS-paper
-To provide a editable paper list for LDS homepage
+To provide an editable paper list for LDS homepage